yahoo/elide-doc/pages/guide/07-jsonapi.md

 Elide supports the following operators:

 1. `in` : Evaluates to true if the attribute exactly matches any of the values in the list.
-1. `equals` : Evalutes to true if the attribute exactly matches the singular value.
+1. `equals` : Evaluates to true if the attribute exactly matches the singular value.
-1. `notin` : Evalutes to true if the attribute does not match any of the values in the list.
+1. `notin` : Evaluates to true if the attribute does not match any of the values in the list.
 1. `notequals` : Evaluates to true if the attribute does not match the singular value.
 1. `startswith` : Similar to SQL `like 'value%`.
 1. `endswith` : Similar to SQL `like '%value`.
-1. `contains` : Simliar to SQL `like '%value%`.
+1. `contains` : Similar to SQL `like '%value%`.

 ### Examples